 Scenario #2: Getting a ride

 Services like Uber and Lyft can help people get around when they need a lift.
 In order to get one, a user is required to download a dedicated mobile app so that a user with a smartphone can submit a trip request.
 Uber drivers then use their own cars to transport the person.
 Unfortunately, this is not without problems.
-Some government entities allege that drivers are not licensed to operate a taxi and it could be unsafe.
+Some government entities alleged that drivers are not licensed to operate a taxi and it could be unsafe.
 Some airports have banned Uber from picking up passengers.
 This is quite inconvenient for someone that needs a ride.

 With a simple mobile payment, a customer can get a taxi ready for pickup from a professionally licensed taxi driver.
 Our simple mobile payment service doesn’t require a customer to download an app.
 Best of all, it can be easily be integrated into an existing taxi service without the need to purchase additional equipment.